motech/motech/docs/source/get_started/model_data/model_data.rst

 Record versioning and optimistic locking
 ########################################

-DDE entities supports versioning of records.
-Version will be automatically increased after each update.
-This feature is useful when other user or other thread are working with the same record.
-When user perform update but record has been changed before this update optimistic exception will be thrown.
-To enable versioning for the entity developer can extend **MdsVersionedEntity** or can use @Version annotation.
-The following example shows how use annotation.
+DDE entities support versioning of records.
+A version will be automatically increased after each update.
+This feature is useful when other user or other thread is working with the same record.
+When user performs update but record has been changed before this update an optimistic exception will be thrown.
+To enable versioning for the entity developer can extend **MdsVersionedEntity** or can use the @Version annotation.
+The following example shows how to use annotation.

 .. code-block:: java